 Ida B. Wells

-As oppressive as the Jim Crow era was, it was also a time that many black community members around the country stepped forward into leadership roles to vigorously oppose the laws.
+As oppressive as the Jim Crow era was, it was also a time when many African Americans around the country stepped forward into leadership roles to vigorously oppose the laws.

-Memphis teacher Ida B. Wells became a prominent activist against Jim Crow laws after refusing to leave a train car designated for whites only.
-As a conductor forcibly removed her, she bit him on the hand, but a judge ruled in her favor, though that decision was later reversed by a higher court.
+Memphis teacher Ida B. Wells became a prominent activist against Jim Crow laws after refusing to leave a first-class train car designated for whites only.
+A conductor forcibly removed her and she successfully sued the railroad, though that decision was later reversed by a higher court.

-Angry at the injustice, Wells devoted herself to fighting the oncoming Jim Crow laws in Memphis.
-Her vehicle for dissent was newspaper writing.
-In 1889 she became co-owner of the Memphis Free Speech and Headlight and used her position to take on school segregation and sexual harassment.
+Angry at the injustice, Wells devoted herself to fighting Jim Crow laws.
+Her vehicle for dissent was newspaper writing: In 1889 she became co-owner of the Memphis Free Speech and Headlight and used her position to take on school segregation and sexual harassment.

-A mob destroyed her newspaper and threatened her with death, forcing her to live in the north where she continued her efforts against Jim Crow laws and lynching.
+A mob destroyed her newspaper and threatened her with death, forcing her to move to the North, where she continued her efforts against Jim Crow laws and lynching.

 Charlotte Hawkins Brown

-Charlotte Hawkins Brown was a North Carolina-born, Massachusetts-raised black woman who returned to her birthplace at the age of 17, in 1901, to work as a teacher.
+Charlotte Hawkins Brown was a North Carolina-born, Massachusetts-raised black woman who returned to her birthplace at the age of 17, in 1901, to work as a teacher for the American Missionary Association.

-After school funding was withdrawn, Brown found herself fundraising for the school, named the Alice Freeman Palmer Memorial Institute.
+After funding was withdrawn for that school, Brown began fundraising to start her own school, named the Palmer Memorial Institute.

 Brown became the first black woman to create a black school in North Carolina and through her education work became a fierce and vocal opponent of Jim Crow laws.

-Not everyone battled for rights within white society—some chose a separatist approach.
+Not everyone battled for equal rights within white society—some chose a separatist approach.

-Convinced by Jim Crow laws that black and white people could not live together, ex-slave Isaiah Montgomery created the African American-only town of Mound Bayou, Mississippi, in 1887.
+Convinced by Jim Crow laws that black and white people could not live peaceably together, formerly enslaved Isaiah Montgomery created the African American-only town of Mound Bayou, Mississippi, in 1887.

-Montgomery recruited other former slaves to settle in the wilderness with him, clearing the land and forging a settlement that included a school.
-Mound Bayou still exists and is still nearly 100 percent black.
+Montgomery recruited other former enslaved people to settle in the wilderness with him, clearing the land and forging a settlement that included several schools, an Andrew Carnegie-funded library, a hospital, three cotton gins, a bank and a sawmill.
+Mound Bayou still exists today, and is still almost 100 percent black.

 Jim Crow Laws in the 20th Century

-As lynchings increased, so did race riots, with a total of 23 in 1919, and not just confined to the South.
-In retaliation, white authorities charged black communities with secret conspiracies to conquer white America.
+As lynchings increased, so did race riots, with at least 25 across the United States over several months in 1919, a period sometimes referred to as “Red Summer.”
+In retaliation, white authorities charged black communities with conspiring to conquer white America.

-With Jim Crow dominating the landscape, education increasingly under attack and opportunities poor for college graduates, the 1920s saw a significant migration of educated blacks out of the south, spurred on by publications like The Chicago Defender, which encouraged blacks to move north.
+With Jim Crow dominating the landscape, education increasingly under attack and few opportunities for black college graduates, the Great Migration of the 1920s saw a significant migration of educated blacks out of the South, spurred on by publications like The Chicago Defender, which encouraged blacks to move north.

 Jim Crow in the North

 The North was not immune to Jim Crow-like laws.
-Some states required blacks to own property to vote, schools and neighborhoods were segregated, and businesses displayed “whites only” signs.
+Some states required blacks to own property before they could vote, schools and neighborhoods were segregated, and businesses displayed “Whites Only” signs.

-After World War II, suburban developments were created that did not allow black families, and blacks often found it difficult or impossible to obtain mortgages for homes in certain “red-lined” neighborhoods.
+After World War II, suburban developments in the North and South were created with legal covenants that did not allow black families, and blacks often found it difficult or impossible to obtain mortgages for homes in certain “red-lined” neighborhoods.

-The post-World War II era saw an increase in civil rights activities in the black community, with a focus on ensuring that black citizens were able to vote.
-This ushered in a decades-long effort in the civil rights movement resulting in the removal of Jim Crow laws.
+The post-World War II era saw an increase in civil rights activities in the African American community, with a focus on ensuring that black citizens were able to vote.
+This ushered in the civil rights movement, resulting in the removal of Jim Crow laws.

 Jim Crow laws were technically off the books, though that has not always guaranteed full integration or adherence to anti-racism laws throughout the United States.